junxit/us-congress-code/title-16/chapter-1/sec-17g.md

 section: 17g
 ---

 # § 17g.
-Equipment required by field employees; by whom furnished and maintained

-The Secretary of the Interior may require field employees of the National Park Service to furnish horses, motor and other vehicles, and miscellaneous equipment necessary for the performance of their official work; and he may provide, at Government expense, forage, care, and housing for animals, and housing or storage and fuel for vehicles and other equipment so required to be furnished.
+Repealed.
+Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272

-## Source credit
+## Notes

+### removalDescription

-(May 26, 1930, ch.
+Section, act May 26, 1930, ch.
 324, § 8, 46 Stat.
-383.)

-## Notes

-### Transfer of Functions

-For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
-Plan No. 3 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3174, 64 Stat.
-1262, set out in the Appendix to Title 5, Government Organization and Employees.
+383, related to equipment required by field employees; by whom furnished and maintained.
+See section 101304(c) of Title 54, National Park Service and Related Programs.